 - EU National Identity Card (photographic)

-- Valid UK Photo card Full/Provisional Driving Licence
+- Valid UK Photo card full or provisional driving licence

 - Translink Smart and Senior Smart cards for customers over 60 (NI only)

-- Valid UK Photo card Full/Provisional Driving Licence (may only be used for either proof of identity or proof of address, not both)
+- Valid UK photo card full or provisional driving licence (may only be used for either proof of identity or proof of address, not both)

-- HMRC/Revenue Commissioners correspondence dated within the last 13 months
+- HMRC or Revenue Commissioners correspondence dated within the last 13 months

-The Registrar of Births, Deaths and Marriages will issue the Death Certificate once the death has been registered.
-If you need help, you can find out how to register a death via the General Register Office for England and Wales.
+The Registrar of Births, Deaths and Marriages will issue the death certificate once the death has been registered.
+You can find out how to register a death via the General Register Office for England and Wales.

 Do I need a solicitor?

-If a person dies without making a valid Will, they will have died ’intestate’.
-An Administrator must be appointed to deal with the Estate (rather than an Executor).
-In this situation, you may need to speak to a Solicitor to help you determine how the deceased’s Estate should be dealt with.
+If a person dies without making a valid will, they'll have died 'intestate'.
+An administrator must be appointed to deal with the estate (rather than an executor).
+In this situation, you may need to speak to a solicitor to help you determine how the deceased's estate should be dealt with.

-If there is no valid Will, a person who is a Next of Kin can apply to the Probate Office of The High Court to be the Administrator named in Letters of Administration; this will enables them to deal with the deceased’s Estate.
+If there is no valid will, a next of kin can apply to the Probate Office of The High Court to be the administrator named in letters of administration.
+This will enable them to deal with the deceased's estate.